 Weapons and Systems Engineering

 The Department can trace its lineage to the course of lectures on Naval Ordnance and Gunnery delivered by Lieutenant J. H. Ward at the Philadelphia Naval School (an academy for midshipmen that was a precursor of the Naval Academy) in the year 1844.
-In 1962, the Department of Engineering offered an elective course entitled "Systems Engineering", and, by then, the Weapons Department offered "Advanced Weapons Systems Engineering", for which the textbook was Systems Engineering.
-Today, the Department serves the Academy in the following two main roles.
+In 1962, the Department of Engineering offered an elective course entitled “Systems Engineering” and the Weapons Department offered “Advanced Weapons Systems Engineering,” for which the textbook was Systems Engineering.
+Today, the Department serves the Academy by offering: a Systems Engineering Major; an Honors Systems Engineering major; and required courses on Weapons and Control Engineering for the entire Brigade of Midshipmen.

 The same need for a midshipman's in-depth study also necessitates coverage of the breadth of naval weapon systems found in the fleet at present.
 Our responsibility is to educate the entire Brigade of Midshipmen on the scientific principles and engineering concepts of sonar, radar, guidance systems, and related military technologies.
 To teach such specialized topics, the Department relies on a military faculty that is comprised of both junior officers with fresh operational experience and Permanent Military Professors, a community of selected career naval officers who hold doctorates.
 Our corporate military faculty has authored the textbook Principles of Naval Weapons used by NROTC as well as foreign naval schools.